 Remedy Laundry Liquid Detergent is an effective product that capitalizes on the entire wash cycle.
 It removes mold from both the fabric fibers and the smaller fibers that compose the strains of yarn in the fabrics.
 The active ingredients are antimicrobial and also remove putrid and musty odors that are the result of bacteria and mold mixing with perspiration and body oils.
 This product is very potent and only requires one ounce per load, giving 32 loads per bottle, making it cost effective.
 In addition, no other detergents are needed.
 This also saves on cost.
 The end result of washing with Remedy Laundry Liquid Detergent is fresh smelling, clean, mold free clothing, bed linens, and other fabrics.
+You can say good bye to moldy beds and linens.
 Once a person who suffers from mold gets used to not having mold right next to their skin, it is hard to go back to chemical based laundry detergents.

 In closing, it is important to maintain a mold free washing machine.
 It is highly recommended for mold sensitive people